 What are the benefits of taking your and Gina’s email management for Virtual Assistants course?

-Gina and I have over 10 years of combined experience with EM, and the first thing you get is to learn from us are the things took us a lot of time and trial/error to figure out.
+Gina and I have over 10 years of combined experience with EM, and the first thing you get is to learn from us are the things that took us a lot of time and trial/error to figure out.

 Our course provides a lot of useful information, including: